-- Remove the fuel tank (see Fuel System chapter). - Remove all the spark plug caps but do not remove the spark plugs. - Install new spark plugs into all the spark plug caps, and ground them onto the engine. - Install a commercially available peak voltage adapter [A] into the hand tester [B]. - Connect the adapter between the ignition coil primary lead terminal and the engine ground with the primary lead left connected.
+- Remove the fuel tank (see Fuel System (DFI) chapter). - Remove all the spark plug caps but do not remove the spark plugs. - Install new spark plugs into all the spark plug caps, and ground them onto the engine. - Install the peak voltage adapter [A] into the hand tester [B]. - Connect the adapter between the ignition coil primary lead terminal and the engine ground with the primary lead left connected.

-Recommended Tool: Peak Voltage Adapter

-Type: KEK-54-9-B Brand: KOWA SEIKI
+Special Tool - Peak Voltage Adapter: 57001-1415 Type: KEK-54-9-B